Lynne is a doctor, author and international speaker on cancer and nutrition.

 Lynne completed her residency in family medicine through the University of Minnesota Hospitals, and has conducted research in the area of public health and the environment.
 She is also author of Avoiding Cancer One Day at a Time: Practical Advice for Preventing Cancer (Beaver's Pond Press).

 Lynne earned her M.D. from the University of Minnesota Medical School.

-From Lynne Eldridge MD:
+By Lynne Eldridge MD:

 If you have recently been diagnosed, are living with, or have someone close to you that has lung cancer, you have come to the right place.
 I have found that having a basic understanding of cancer, and knowing what questions to ask to learn more about your particular situation, can make this difficult time a bit easier to navigate.

 Lung cancer is a largely preventable disease.
 For those who have not been touched by lung cancer, I encourage you to learn what you can to lower your risk.